 Photographer Ōtake Hidehiro: Following the Dream WolfImages People Environment Travel Art

 The Northwoods stretch across the northern region of central and eastern North America, and the nature photographer Ōtake Hidehiro has spent decades capturing their scenery and wildlife on film.
-He recently won the fortieth annual Domon Ken award for his book Nōsuuzzu: Seimei o ataeru daichi (The Northwoods: The Life-giving Land), which collects the best of his work from the last 20 years.
+He recently won the fortieth annual Domon Ken award for his book Nōsuuzzu: Seimei o ataeru daichi (The Northwoods: The Life that Gives Land), which collects the best of his work from the last 20 years.
 The Ken Domon Museum of Photography in Sakata, Yamagata Prefecture, will exhibit his work from October 6, 2021.

 It Began with a Dream